Kate Winslet Tells R29 She Had No Idea How Old Liam Hemsworth Was

 The film, which is based on the best-selling book of the same name, is an eclectic convergence of genres: where revenge comedy meets romance and links up with female coming-of-age drama.
 It is also sprinkled with shirtless shots of Liam Hemsworth.

-Do you remember the first piece of clothing you owned that made you feel a little superhuman?
+Do you remember the first piece of clothing you owned that make you feel a little superhuman?

 "Yeah, I do actually!
 I bought a Betty Jackson jacket.
 I remember how much it cost: 350 pounds, which at the time was a huge amount of money for me.
 I mean, it's still quite bloody expensive for a decent jacket.
 It was kind of a three-quarter length, beautifully tailored jacket, a black jacket.
 It fit me perfectly — I used to wear it on auditions because it made me feel like I belonged.